Unchain1014/gpg-hep/README.md

 # ABOUT GPG-HEP
 Automated GPG encryption/decryption shell scripts that come with a unified launcher.
+Capable of processing both text and media (image/video files).
+Additionally includes an automated metadata stripping process with EXIFTOOL.
+This automated tool set and launcher was designed with the intention of bringing powerful privacy and security tools into the hands of the average person.
+Because of this choice, files and folders are named discreetly and the repository will remain as lightweight as possible.
+This is ideally deployable in volatile situations where privacy and security are necessary.
-- GPG encryption tools with implementation of all GPG supported algorithms; (IDEA, 3DES, CAST5, BLOWFISH, AES, AES192, AES256, TWOFISH, CAMELLIA128, CAMELLIA192, CAMELLIA256)
+- GPG tools for encrypting/decrypting with all GPG supported algorithms; IDEA, 3DES, CAST5, BLOWFISH, AES, AES192, AES256, TWOFISH, CAMELLIA128, CAMELLIA192, CAMELLIA256
 - Uses a shared master key file system to utilize doulbe symmetric encryption
 - Automated processes for encrypting and decrpyting text and media (image/video files)
 - Metadata stripping provided by EXIFTOOL and fully incorporated in media file workflows